visual

 Where Seeing Divides 2019

-This self-portrait withholds the eyes, the cultural cornerstone of identity and authority, disrupting the authority of the gaze and challenges the expectation that a face can reveal who we are or what we feel.
+This self-portrait withholds the eyes, the cultural cornerstone of identity and authority, disrupting the authority of the gaze and challenging the expectation that a face reveals who we are or what we feel.
 Identity is suggested rather than declared, forming through absence, concealment, and restraint.
 The viewer is denied an easy point of entry.

-The work navigates the tension between vulnerability and agency, exploring what it means to be seen and what it means to withhold.
-Charcoal’s tonal flux, smudge, and erasure, responsive to gesture and touch, reinforce this instability, allowing the face to hover between presence and disappearance.
-The portrait resists singular belonging, hovering between legibility and opacity.
+The work explores the tension between vulnerability and agency.
+Charcoal’s tonal flux, smudge, and erasure respond to gesture and touch, letting the face hover between presence and disappearance.
+Hovering between legibility and opacity, the portrait resists fixed selfhood.

 Rather than declaring a stable selfhood, Where Seeing Divides becomes an inquiry into becoming, how identity emerges through tension, entanglements, fragmentation, and ongoing negotiation across internal and external ecologies.